1and1/ssh-config/README.md

 Full command line parameters:
 ```
  -database (-D) FILE : The database to use.
-(Vorgabe: /home/$LOGINUSER/.sshconfig.json
+(Default: /home/$LOGINUSER/.sshconfig.json
                        )
  -discover (-d)      : Discover hosts given in the command line using DNS.
                        (Default: false)